NBumpo/concentration-project/readme.md

 ## Getting Started
 1. You can select up to 2 tiles at a time.
 2. There are 6 pairs of colors.
-3. 5 wrong guesses is a game over.
+3. 6 wrong guesses is a game over.
 4. Match all the tiles to win.
 5. Press reset to shuffle the tiles and start over.
+6. Reset does not delete you wins or losses record.

     ### Play Here
     https://NBumpo.github.io/concentration-project/

 ## Potential Future Enhancements
-1. Symbols for color blindness
+1. Symbols for color blindness.
-2. Timer countdown
+2. Timer countdown .
-3. Difficulty settings
+3. Difficulty settings.
-4. Different tile options
+4. Different tile options.
-5. Responsive design for different screen sizes
+5. Responsive design for different screen sizes.
+6. Audio for clicking, matching, and winning/losing.
+7. Static or dropdown navigation bar to store settings/info pages.